gbdev/pandocs/content/Video_Display.md

 identically as described above for Background Palettes.
-Note that four colors may be defined for each OBP Palettes - but only Color 1-3 of each Sprite Palette can be displayed, Color 0 is always transparent, and can be initialized to a don\'t care value or plain never initialized.
+Note that four colors may be defined for each OBP Palettes - but only Color 1-3 of each Sprite Palette can be displayed, Color 0 is always transparent, and can be initialized to a don't care value or plain never initialized.

 Note: All sprite colors are left uninitialized by the boot ROM, and are somewhat random.